laserradesca/agrihugo/content/services/fruit.en.md

 tags: [ "boh"]
 images: ["images/content/food/food_2.jpg", "images/content/food/food_1.jpg", "images/content/food/food_3.jpg"]
 ---
 We grow what we love, and what works in our local climate: species and varieties are inspired locally and from our travels around the world.
-All of our fresh produce is grown to be hand-picked in the field by us, or directly by you to take home and enjoy: fruit & veg, berries & nuts, aromatic herbs and edible, decorative plants.
+All of our fresh produce is grown to be hand-picked in the field by us, or directly by you to take home and enjoy: fruit & veg, berries, hazelnuts and chestnuts, aromatic herbs and edible, decorative plants.

 Join our [newsletter]({{< param "address.newsletter">}} "Subscribe") to stay updated on seasonal availability.
 ### Organic farming and sustainability